gregorwolf/SAP-NPM-API-collection/apis/ux-service-modeler-bas-ext/README.md

 OR

-- Click on 'Service Manager' button from Service Modeler
+- Click the 'Service Manager' button from the Service Modeler

 ### How to launch Annotation File Manager
 - From the File Explorer in your project, navigate to `webapp->manifest.json`